When you have a Nespresso machine at home, all you need to do is hit the button for a fantastic cup of joe.

 Never use harsh or abrasive cleaners when cleaning your machine.
 Instead, use mild, unscented detergents.
 Soft cloths are recommended instead of sponges.

-Cleaning a Nespresso is essential, but you need to descale your machine every once in a while, too.
-I will discuss that process in the next session.
+Cleaning a Nespresso is essential, but you also need to descale your machine periodically.
+I will discuss that process in the next section.

 What's the difference between cleaning and descaling?